broadinstitute/martha/README.md

         --data '{"url": "dos://foo/bar"}'
     ```
 * To stop the functions-framework press `Control-C` in the terminal running `npm start`.
+* Google application credentials are required to test any DRS URI that uses passports and mTLS.
+Download a service account key and set the environment variable `GOOGLE_APPLICATION_CREDENTIALS` to the path to that key.
+The service account must have the role `secretmanager.secretAccessor` on the Google project `broad-dsde-dev`.

 ## Run Tests